anty-filidor/network_diffusion/docs/source/examples/compartmental_graph_example.rst

     import network_diffusion as nd
     compartments = nd.models.CompartmentalGraph()

-Assign phenomena and local states.
-Then compile it ad see results:
+Assign phenomena and local states; then compile it and review the results:

 .. code-block:: python